 The Maintenance code covers three key areas: Facilities, School Services, and Technology.
-This year, maintenance services have increased by \$296,180, or 4.8%, primarily driven by contractual obligations and market-driven cost adjustments.
+This year, maintenance services have increased by \$211,154 or 3.17%, primarily driven by contractual obligations and market-driven cost adjustments.

-Facility Maintenance has risen by \$296,180, or 7.42%, consistent with prior year increases.
-The increase is largely attributed to higher costs for goods and services, including roofing repairs, emergency lighting services, elevator preventive maintenance, fire safety system upkeep, sprinkler repairs, boiler maintenance, and field and grounds maintenance.
-Additionally, refuse removal costs have increased by 40% following a recent public bid and expanded composting initiatives.
-These increases are partially offset by reductions in tree preventive maintenance, as substantial work was completed last year, with plans to utilize year-end funds for future needs.
+Facility Maintenance has risen by \$27,309, or 0.68%.
+The budget reflects both the higher costs for goods and services, including roofing repairs, emergency lighting services, elevator preventive maintenance, fire safety system upkeep, sprinkler repairs, boiler maintenance, and field and grounds maintenance, as well as refuse removal, with increased costs by 40% following a recent public bid and expanded composting initiatives.
+These increases are partially offset by reductions in tree preventive maintenance and summer work, as substantial work was completed last year, with plans to utilize year-end funds for future needs.

-Further investments include \$385,000 for major maintenance projects necessary for student safety, such as fire alarm replacements, elevator modernization, and security upgrades.
+Further investments include \$467,951 for major maintenance projects necessary for student safety, such as fire alarm replacements, elevator modernization, security upgrades, and an accessible elementary playground.

 Instructional equipment maintenance remained flat, addressing needs in art, music, PE, science, and speech and language equipment.
-Meanwhile, technology-related maintenance decreased by \$89,701, reflecting efficiencies in software accounts and reductions in the laser print management program, driven by streamlined copier usage.
-These adjustments were made to help offset the costs associated with the one-year overlap of PowerSchool and Infinite Campus.
+Meanwhile, technology-related maintenance decreased by \$282,706, reflecting efficiencies in software accounts and reductions in the laser print management program, driven by streamlined copier usage.